 Heart disease, diabetes, high blood pressure, lung disease and cancer are all linked to a compromised immune system.

 The US National Institutes of Health states: “Sleep and the circadian system exert a strong regulatory influence on immune functions.”

 While sleep is not the only element to a healthy immune system that fights to keep healthy, it is certainly one of the most important.

 Now that you know how sleep impacts your health, and it’s importance, especially as we watch the Coronavirus play out, we’ll progress to what makes a bed good for the best sleep.

 Without good sleep (meaning enough of it and undisturbed), every area of your life may be impacted.

 If you don’t get enough undisturbed sleep, you may become grumpy, lose the ability to concentrate and put your safety and perhaps even your family’s safety, at risk.
 Your work, your relationships, your health, can all be negatively impacted by lack of sleep or not enough quality sleep.

-Now here’s what you may not know: the bed most comfortable for you, may not be the bed your colleague Stacy keeps going on about.
+Now here’s what you probably don’t know: the bed most comfortable for you, may not be the bed your colleague Stacy keeps going on about.
 That’s because Stacy weighs half your weight, has no back problems, sleeps on her stomach, and is single.

-You, on the other hand, are on the heavy side, have a bit of an issue with a backache, sleep on your side the whole night through, and your slim wife sleeps next to you but tends to be restless.
+You, on the other hand, are on the heavy side, have a bit of an issue with backache, sleep on your side the whole night through, and your slim wife sleeps next to you, but tends to be restless.